ibttf/interview-coder/README.md

 2. **Capturing Problem**

-   - Use global shortcut [Control or Cmd + H] to take screenshots
+   - Use global shortcut [Control or Cmd + Shift + H] to take screenshots
    - Screenshots are automatically added to the queue of up to 5.

 3. **Processing**